it3xl/MSBuild-DevEnv-Build-Server-Workarounds/README.md

 * Windows 7 x64.
 * Visual Studio 2015 SP1 and VS 2017 installed over VS 2010.
 * An installer's admin account can't access the Internet.
-* Windows SDK 10 can't be installed (because of a unsolved MS bug) and rolled back.
+* Windows SDK 10 can't be installed (because of an unsolved MS bug) and rolled back.

 ### Workarounds and know problems